GioGioWasTaken/Linux-Machine/Brain/My_Writings/ex_lunae_odium.md

 Once below a full-moon lit night

-A young priest again preached, ah what a sight
+A young priest again preached, ah what a sight!

-and Dantamiya, who beheld the scene
+And Dantamiya, who beheld the scene,

-couldn't help but intervene
+Couldn’t help but intervene.

-and so he brought woe upon the priest
+And so, he brought woe upon the priest,

-and into the shape of a turtle he turned amiss.
+Into the shape of a turtle, he turned amiss.

-Great Theramesius, Oh So awful
+Great Theramesius, oh so grim,

-wept the fate of his disciple, so terrible!
+Wept the fate of his disciple’s whim.

-and so when his tears dried and his woe, aside
+But when his tears had dried away,

-his rage grew, until yet, untried

-Dantamiya who sensed the peril

-Prostated to Tsukigami, shouting, "My dear!"

-And in her foolish temper akin to a rose

-She heeded Dantamiya, "This mustn't be a ruse!"
+His anger grew, with hell to pay!
+Dantamiya, sensing doom,
+Prostrated before Tsukigami’s bloom.

+“In her foolish temper,” he said with flair,
+“She’ll save me once more—what do I care?”
-And though it happened again and again afore
+And though it happened many times before,

-The goddess again fell for his words
+The goddess, once again, fell for his lore.

+And so, with her pale, gentle glow,
+Tsukigami wept, but none would know,
+Her love, though foolish, bloomed forlorn,
+A curse eternal she’d silently mourn.

+Once a month, her light would shine,
+But never could she make him hers or mine.
+And though Dantamiya escaped unscathed,
+He felt an emptiness never waived.

+For though the moon glared down each night,
+Her light could never warm his plight.
+And Theramesius, in his silent pride,
+Let the whims of fate decide.

+Or so the fools would have you think—
+Theramesius never gave a wink!
+*He roared with might, no weakling god,*
+*Who'd let some turtle-schemer trod!*